 I think video playback in email is one of these technologies.

 Instead of putting a thumbnail image in our email campaigns, what if we could put the video itself in the email?
 How cool would that be?
 It does seem like a pretty cool way to get our videos in front of our email subscribers more efficiently.
-And after years of waiting, the technology is finally here to let us do it (details on that later)!

 So why am I not planning to use this in all of our future emails?